Submissions

 Formatting Guidelines

-- Title: Bold, 12pt, Times New Roman, descriptive and concise.
+Title: (Bold, 12pt, Centered) Times New Roman, descriptive and concise.

-- Corresponding Author: Marked with an asterisk (*) and an active e-mail address provided.
-All authors are required to register and obtain an ORCID iD via www.orcid.org.
-The ORCID iD must be placed immediately after the names of authors.
+Corresponding Author (12pt, Centred): Marked with an asterisk (*) and an active e-mail address provided.
+All authors are required to register and obtain an ORCID iD via https://orcid.org/signin.
+The ORCID iD must be placed immediately after the names of the authors.

-Note: To achieve the policy of double blind-peer review of JTEAS, the title page file must be on a separate page and named “title_page_Last Name of First Author”.
-Authors information must not appear anywhere on the manuscript page.
+Note: To achieve the policy of double-blind peer review of JTEAS, the title page file must be on a separate page and named “title_page_Last Name of Corresponding author”.
+Authors' information must not appear anywhere on the manuscript page.

 - Maximum 250 words.